Japan Visa and Passport Requirements

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Japan.

 Passengers in transit and not leaving the airport do not require a visa.
-If you wish to leave the airport during transit, consult the Japanese embassy or consulate in your country on transit visa requirements before departing to Japan.
+If you wish to leave the airport during transit and are not a visa-exempt national, you must obtain a transit visa.

 Upon entry you will be asked to declare the amount of cash you have in your possession on an arrival card.